 Now, let’s go over some of the highlights of what awesome animals you can expect to see in the Galapagos.

 These are really special, because you’ll never see these animals anywhere else in the world.
 They also need a lot of protection.
 All it would take is a single large volcanic eruption and they’d be gone forever.

 Here’s a fun fact: there are a ton of reptiles in the Galapagos.
 What’s really outstanding, though, is that according to the Galapagos National Park, 86% of them are endemic!

 Let’s see what you might get to get up close and personal with for your visit.

 They’re actually really amazing swimmers, and can hold their breath for a long time.

 They’ll often dive for 30-40 minutes!
 Large males can reach depths of up to 100 feet (30m)!

-If you want an example of something so ugly that it’s beautiful, the marine iguana definitely takes the cake.
+If you want an example of something so ugly that it’s beautiful of all the Galapagos wildlife, the marine iguana definitely takes the cake.